apache/incubator-streampark-website/blog/0-streampark-flink-on-k8s.md

 ##  **Future Expectations**

-- **Apache StreamPark supports Flink job metric monitoring**
+- **Apache StreamPark™ supports Flink job metric monitoring**

-  It would be great if Apache StreamPark could connect to Flink Metric data and display Flink’s real-time consumption data at every moment on the Apache StreamPark platform.
+  It would be great if Apache StreamPark™ could connect to Flink Metric data and display Flink’s real-time consumption data at every moment on the Apache StreamPark™ platform.

-- **Apache StreamPark supports Flink job log persistence**
+- **Apache StreamPark™ supports Flink job log persistence**

   For Flink deployed to YARN, if the Flink program hangs, we can go to YARN to view the historical logs.
 However, for Kubernetes, if the program hangs, the Kubernetes pod will disappear and there will be no way to check the logs.
 Therefore, users need to use tools on Kubernetes for log persistence.
-It would be better if Apache StreamPark supports the Kubernetes log persistence interface.
+It would be better if Apache StreamPark™ supports the Kubernetes log persistence interface.

 - **Improvement of the problem of too large image**

-  Apache StreamPark's current image support for Flink on Kubernetes jobs is to combine the basic image and user code into a Fat image and push it to the Docker repository.
+  Apache StreamPark™'s current image support for Flink on Kubernetes jobs is to combine the basic image and user code into a Fat image and push it to the Docker repository.
 The problem with this method is that it takes a long time when the image is too large.
 It is hoped that the basic image can be restored in the future.
 There is no need to hit the business code together every time, which can greatly improve development efficiency and save costs.